-For the three months ended March 31, 2015 and 2014, the total number of anti-dilutive outstanding common stock options excluded from the net income per common share computation was 1.2 million and 1.1 million, respectively.
+For the three and nine months ended September 30, 2015, the total number of anti-dilutive outstanding common stock options and private placement warrants excluded from the diluted net loss per share attributable to common stockholders computation was 1.8 million and 1.4 million, respectively.
+For the three and nine months ended September 30, 2014, the total number of anti-dilutive outstanding common stock options excluded from the diluted net income per share attributable to computation was 0.1 million and 1.1 million, respectively.